 - Enchanted Tales with Belle

-- Meet Mickey at Town Square Theater (this is the Mickey that TALKS!)
+- Meet Mickey and Minnie at Town Square Theater (sadly this Mickey no longer talks)

 - Pirates of the Caribbean